 Since its incorporation 37 years ago, the Urban Institute for Contemporary Arts (UICA) has offered the community innovative experiences in the latest art forms and exposure to the newest creative ideas.
-Today, we present programs in visual arts, film, dance, literature, performance art and music and provide artists with studio space, sales support and educational opportunities all under one roof.
+Today, we present programs in visual arts, film, dance, literature, performance art and music, and provide artists with studio and exhibition space, sales support, and educational opportunities all under one roof.
 UICA provides a forum for inclusive community dialogue, challenges stereotypes, and promotes arts and cultural awareness.

-Michigan’s largest multidisciplinary contemporary arts center has grown to fit its brand new facility housing one-of-a-kind galleries, a 198-seat theatre, a community ceramics studio and youth studio.
+Michigan’s largest multidisciplinary contemporary arts center has grown into a 2011 custom-designed facility housing one-of-a-kind galleries, a 198-seat movie theatre, a community Arts Common, and performance and event spaces.
 Programming has tripled since 1998, and UICA’s regional, national and international profiles have risen accordingly.
-In 1999, received the Non-Profit Excellence Award from the Grand Rapids Direction Center, the Governors Award for Arts and Culture, and the City of Grand Rapids Economic Development Award.

 In 1977, a group of Grand Rapids artists formed a non-profit organization to create a venue for challenging new forms of artistic expression.
 A founding member of the National Association of Artist Organizations (NAAO), the Urban Institute for Contemporary Arts began with an emphasis on visual arts, but programming soon expanded to include literature, music, drama, dance and film.
 From the start, UICA was run by volunteers and still retains a strong support base in the form of hundreds of program committee members, special events volunteers, and artists who participate in annual fundraisers such as Holiday Artists’ Market and Live Coverage.